denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 D. An overridden method may declare a broader checked exception than the method in the parent class.
 E. If an inherited method returns void, then the overridden version of the method must return void.
 F. None of the above

+**My Answer: B,E**
+**Correct Answer: C,E**

+**An overridden method must not declare any new checked exceptions or a checked exception that is broader than the inherited method.
+For this reason, option B is correct Option C is incorrect because an overridden method may have the same access modifier as the version in the parent class.
+Finally, overridden methods must have covariant return types, and only void is covariant with void, making option E correct.**

 ---
 10. Which of the following pairs, when inserted into the blanks, allow the code to compile?
 (Choose all that apply.)